1st Army Corps (Azerbaijan)

-The 1st Army Corps (1-ci Ordu Korpusu), also referred to as the Barda Army Corps is a regional military formation of the Azerbaijani Land Forces.
+The 1st Army Corps (1-ci Ordu Korpusu), also referred to as the Barda Army Corps, is a regional military formation of the Azerbaijani Land Forces.
 It is considered to be the most dangerous, strategic post of the Armed Forces.
 Most of its units are located on the Armenian border with Nagorno-Karabakh.
 It is currently led by Major General Hikmat Hasanov.
-It is currently deployed from Barda, which is south of Yevlakh near Ganja.
+It is currently deployed from Barda, a town located south of Yevlakh near Ganja.

 History

-Raised in on 3 March 1992 the corps descends from the Azerbaijani 701st Motor Rifle Brigade, 708th Motor Rifle Brigade, and the 130th Motor Rifle Brigade.
+It was established on 3 March 1992, descending from Azerbaijani 701st Motor Rifle Brigade, 708th Motor Rifle Brigade, and the 130th Motor Rifle Brigade.
 The former Chief of the General Staff of the Armed Forces General Najmaddin Sadikov made a great contribution to the establishment of the military unit, becoming the first commander of the unit.
 Among the operations it took part in were the Battle of Kalbajar.

 Karabakh operations

 During the 2020 Nagorno-Karabakh conflict, the corps took part in clashes in Madagiz.
 It would later be captured by the Azerbaijani forces on 3 October.
 On 9 December, President Ilham Aliyev signed a decree to award General Hasanov with the Karabakh Order, congratulating the corps at the same time for their work.
 Deputy corps commander Babak Samidli led part of the corps in the Madagiz offensive, giving an interview to Euronews on 27 October announcing the capture of the Sarsang Reservoir.
 He was later killed by a mine in a post ceasefire collection of bodies.